To-Fujita/ChatBot_with_ParlAI/README.md

 - main_All_Tasks_mt.py
 - main_Blender_90M.py
 - main_Blender_400M.py
+- main_Blender3_3B.py (This is very very slow responce.
+It takes about 10 minutes to reply.)

 Please open the one of above files by the VS Code, then click the "Run" and the "Start Debugging" or the "Run Without Debugging".
 Wait a few minutes, it will be displayed "* Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)" at the Terminal.